Empowered through Health and Wellness, this division recognizes the impact a healthier lifestyle has on an individual's overall well-being.

 Affordable Care Act (ACA) and Get Covered Illinois

-Springfield Urban League has trained counselors who will assist you with your insurance needs.
+THERE IS STILL TIME TO ENROLL!!
+The Springfield Urban League has trained counselors who are available to assist you with Affordable Care Act (ACA) enrollment.
+Beginning Wednesday, May 21, 2014 and each Wednesday through June 25, a counselor will be available at the Springfield Urban League's Main Office at 100 N. 11th Street, from 9 AM to noon, to provide guidance with the ACA enrollment process.
 We offer unbiased assistance and are given no finder's fees.
 We are simply here to guide you through the Marketplace/Medicaid enrollment process.
-Call Springfield Urban League at (217) 522-0407 for more information or to schedule an appointment.
+Call the Springfield Urban League at (217)522-0407 for more information or to schedule an appointment.

 BASUAH (Brothers and Sisters United Against HIV/AIDS)